- Mozambique was once the world’s largest producer of cashew nuts.

 The park is an ideal addition to your itinerary if you’re a conscious traveller.
 The Mozambican government partnered up with the Carr Foundation to form the Gorongosa Project in 2008, and the agreement was to jointly manage the park and help with human development in the communities near the park.
 This has resulted in educational programmes, sustainable agricultural efforts and health care initiatives all to help with the livelihoods of the neighbouring communities.

-Aside from heading back home with a clearer conscious, you can also create some memories with the exciting activities offered at the park.
+Aside from heading back home with a clearer conscience, you can also create some memories with the exciting activities offered at the park.
 With over three hundred bird species, waterbucks, hippos, crocodiles and lions to name a few, you even have the option to go on safari with a guided group or exclusive use safari vehicle.
 Other great ways to see the community and wildlife are through biking tours, canoe safaris and scenic helicopter flights.

 Gorongosa boasts its own expertly roasted coffee grown on the slopes of Mount Gorongosa as part of the restoration of the mountain’s rainforests.